 Ferment the Kimchi.
 Set aside away from any sunlit areas and ferment for 1-3 days at room temperature (you CAN ferment longer if you’d like – see RECIPE NOTES on fermentation times).

-Moisture should release from the kimchi, so press the kimchi down if needed to keep it below the liquid.
+Moisture should release from the jar, so press the kimchi down if needed to keep it below the liquid.
 Gases should escape via the fermentation membrane, or just loosen the lid to let any gas build up out.

-Refrigerate the Kimchi.
+Refrigerate.
 Set into the refrigerator and let sit for 1 week to let the flavors mingle.
 You can enjoy it right away, but it is better to wait.

 The fermenting kimchi will continue to ferment slowly in the fridge.

 Boom!
 Done!
 Your kimchi is ready to go.
 Super curious how you plan to use your fermented cabbage once it's ready.
 And how spicy you made it!
-This will last a good 6-8 months or longer in the refrigerator.

 Recipe Tips & Notes